xiaoli-dong/bioinfo_notebook/systemadmin/setup_rstudio_server.md

 ```
 $ journalctl -t setroubleshoot
 ```
-We searched for any rstudio or rsession lines and none were found after we updated the context to bin_t for the rstudio binaries
+We searched for any rstudio or rsession lines and none were found after we updated the context to bin_t for the rstudio binaries.
 After these steps we were able to confirm that our users were able to login to the rstudio UI/webpage, after first logging into the server via ssh so their home directory would be created.